Montana/prowl-deployer/README.md

    <pre>prowldeployer setup --supervisor-user prowl --deployer-home /home/prowl --install all</pre>

 This command will install all needed dependicies to get Deployer up & running.
 It will configure nginx and supervisord to be running at as soon as you start the VPS.
-Also will create a sudoers file to give permissions to the specific users.
+Also will create a sudoers file to give permissions to the specific users

    <pre>prowldeployer server --ssh set</pre>

 This command will create a brand new SSH instance.
 It's the same as running ssh-keygen -t rsa.
-You MUST run this command with the user you set the system up with, in this example we used Prowl.
+You MUST run this command with the user you set the system up with, in this example we used Prowl

 ### Django Setup